 One of the main sources of dietary energy for infants and toddlers include digestible dietary carbohydrates (mainly lactose) and could include starches and other sugars too.
 The basics to remember around ‘sugars’ for nutrition, is that there are simple carbohydrates (the sugars) and complex carbohydrates (the fibres and starches).

 How to read food labels

-So how do you know what the sugar content is of your baby’s formula?
-The key lies in knowing how to read the food labels of formula milks in order to determine the amount of added sugar.
+The key to knowing what the sugar content is of your baby’s formula lies in knowing how to read the food labels of formula milks in order to determine the amount of added sugar.
 The total carbohydrate content per 100g and 100ml will mainly be listed in the nutritional information table and underneath the phrases “of which lactose” or “of which sugars”.

 Added sugar or free sugars (sugars naturally present in products such as honey, syrup and fruit juice) take on various names on food labels such as sucrose, corn sugar, corn syrup and solids, high fructose corn syrup and honey.
-A general tip to establish whether a food product is high in added sugars is if its ingredients list starts with any of the sugars or if it includes a few of them.
+A general tip to establish if a food product is high in added sugars is if its ingredients list starts with any of the sugars or if it includes a few of them.

 If you have found this article helpful, please follow our Facebook page for more relevant information and discussion on formula and nutrition.

 Disclaimer: This post is based on personal experience and personal brand preference of the content author and has in no way been paid for or sponsored.
-BabyYumYum reserves the right to its opinions and fully supports the notion of promotion that breast is best in line with the World Health Organisation (WHO) infant feeding guidelines http://www.who.int/topics/infant_nutrition/en/ Breast milk is the best food for infants.
+BabyYumYum reserves the right to its opinions and fully supports the notion of promotion that breast is best in line with the World Health Organisation (WHO) infant feeding guidelines.
+Breast milk is the best food for infants.
 Good maternal nutrition is essential to prepare and maintain breastfeeding.
-If breastfeeding is not applied, an infant formula may be used according to health professionals’ advice.
+If breastfeeding is not applied, an infant formula may be used according to the advice of healthcare professionals.
 Preparation and storage of any infant formula should be performed as directed on the tin in order not to pose any health hazards.